📚

 Al-Qaeda

-Despite being referred to in the context of terrorist or military acts/attacks, the term Jihad actually refers to the struggle that Muslims experience, which can be either internal or external.
-There are three main types of Jihad, consisting of internal struggles, rejection of Satan, and the preservation of the Muslim faith.
-Jihad itself does not encourage terrorism in any way, and simply put is a term that is often misconstrued based on the context of warfare that it is typically presented in.
+Despite being typically referred to in the context of terrorist or military acts/attacks, the term Jihad actually refers to the struggle that a muslim experiences, which can be either internal or external.
+There are three main types of Jihad, consisting of internal struggles, rejection of Satan, and the preservation of the muslim faith.
+Jihad itself does not encourage terrorism in any way, and simply put is a term that is often misconstrued based on the context of warfare that it is typically presented in, despite that not being the main definition of it.
+Average every day muslims can experience Jihad, in the form of internal and religious struggles.sies.

-Inspired by Gandhi’s ideas, Martin Luther King Jr. campaigned against the deep-rooted segregation in the U.S. in the 1950s and 60s with nonviolent protests, such as sit-ins, marches, and boycotts.
+If Gandhi’s nonviolent protests are the most famous, MLK’s are definitely a strong second place.
+Inspired by Gandhi’s ideas, King campaigned against the deep-rooted segregation in the U.S. in the 1950s and 60s with nonviolent protests such as sit-ins and boycotts.
 Similar to Gandhi, nonviolence emphasized the anger and rage of racist whites and police, drawing nationwide attention to the cause.
-King believed that nonviolent civil disobedience was not only a moral imperative but also a practical means of achieving change, as it allowed for the possibility of reconciliation and transformation rather than perpetuating a cycle of violence and retribution.

 https://images.squarespace-cdn.com/content/v1/53b17013e4b0f83f2d8a8a4a/1584713853929-81LCIHO9BI76SCGH66NA/ke17ZwdGBToddI8pDm48kMXCGHXbehOBrDKU4cfkCmAUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYy7Mythp_T-mtop-vrsUOmeInPi9iDjx9w8K4ZfjXt2dnIVQSCrrgoV1p1PVjj2KVFcd_3CbO6rnhhKU6g5WW1tm7cT0R_dexc_UL_zbpz6JQ/NATIONS+WHO+FOUGHT+VIOLENTLY+AP+WORLD+MODERN+FREEMANPEDIA.jpg?format=1000w